parichay-batra/next-i18n/readme.md

 - Page or site level: Use locale-specific URLs for your site or page.
 - Page level: Use hreflang or sitemaps to tell Google which pages apply to which locations or languages.

-**NOTE**: Remember that geotargeting isn't an exact science, so it's important to consider users who land on the "wrong" version of your site.
-One way to do this could be to show links on all pages for users to select their region and/or language of choice.

 ![ip_based_analysis](./ip_based_analysis.png)

 ## Google recommends three different ways for creating locale-specific URLs: